-PRE-1930s SHOPPING CORRIDORS
+PRE-1950s SHOPPING CORRIDORS

 A shopping and mixed-use street with buildings near the sidewalk.
 These shopping corridors are part of a connected street grid that accommodates walking, shared or on-street parking, and public transit.
-Many of these corridors were neighborhood main streets or former streetcar corridors.
-They are found in cities and villages throughout Michigan, and sometimes badly deformed by road widening and consequent loss of on-street parking.
+Many of these corridors were neighborhood Main Streets or former streetcar corridors.
+They are found in cities and villages throughout Michigan and sometimes road widening and the consequent loss of on-street parking has further degraded their walkability and vitality.